 HCC is a mixed-use project that was developed in accordance with priorities of the NW quadrant.
 The development includes 89 residential rental units of which 15% (14 units) will be set aside for affordable housing.
-The project will have approximately 8,000 SF of commercial/retail space, which will be utilized by a small neighborhood "Green Grocery" store.
+Of that 15% set aside for affordable housing, two of the 14 units will be set aside as senior housing.
+The project will have over 8,000 SF of commercial/office/retail space, which can be utilized by a small neighborhood "Green Grocery" store, as well as restaurants, and neighborhood businesses.
 270 parking spaces will be provided, which will serve both the residential and commercial components.
 55 of those parking spaces will be set aside perpetually per the redevelopment agreement as public parking for the City of Hallandale Beach.

 The total projected cost for the project including both "hard" and "soft" costs has increased by approximately \$6 million from the proposer's initial projections.

 The project cost is now projected to be approximately \$16,704,487.
 This amount includes permitting and impact fees of \$1,638,809 that were not included in the Developer's original projections.